Marko Čelebonović

-Marko Čelebonović (Марко Челебоновић; 21 November 1902 – 23 June 1986) was one of the most famous Serbian painters of the 20th century.
+Marko Čelebonović (Марко Челебоновић; 21 November 1902 – 23 June 1986) was a Serbian painter. Čelebonović was one of the most famous Serbian painters of the 20th century.

 Biography

 Čelebonović was born in Belgrade.
 He studied law and economics in England and France.
 His first public exhibition was in Paris in 1925.
 Before World War II he resided in Saint Tropez.
 During the years of war, he was a member of the French Resistance.
 After the war he returned to Yugoslavia and from 1948 to 1960, he was a professor at the Academy of Fine Arts in Belgrade.
-During this time, he had numerous shows in Paris, Belgrade, Zurich, Geneva, Sarajevo, Skopje and Niš, as well as taking part in a number of collective shows of French painters in France and Italy, and in Yugoslav exhibitions in France, England, Belgium, Italy, the Netherlands, and Brazil.
+During this time, he had numerous shows in Paris, Belgrade, Zürich, Geneva, Sarajevo, Skopje and Niš, as well as taking part in a number of collective shows of French painters in France and Italy, and in Yugoslav exhibitions in France, England, Belgium, Italy, the Netherlands, and Brazil.
 In 1963 he was awarded the "7th July" prize for life's work.

 In the spring of 1923, upon his return from England, he appeared at the free Paris school Grande Chaumière in the studio of Antoine Bourdelle, with the intention of devoting himself to sculpture.
 However, already in summer 1923 he began painting in his own studio and from then on completely devoted himself to painting.
 In May 1925 he exhibited for the first time in the Salon des Tuileries, and in June he left for Saint Tropez.
 He worked with many colleagues including, most notably, Édouard Vuillard, Paul Signac, Albert Marquet, André Dunoyer de Segonzac, and Kostia Terechkovitch.
 For this reason, his art bears many a characteristic of French painting and French tradition.
 Much of Čelebonović's work is parallel to the tradition exhibited by the 1930 generation of French artists.
 However, be nonetheless maintained a more Balkan and Oriental tone in his works. Čelebonović's best works are characterized by an Oriental touch, Oriental preference for ripeness and violence of color, such as the meaning of silence and its light, of gentle restrained gesture, the weight of the seated or lying human body.
 The rational element is present in his painting, but always submerged under authentic affective attitude to life.